 - Top reasons for account closure

-- Inside AdSense blog (program policies posts)
+- Inside AdSense blog (Program policies posts)

-Account suspension gives you time to investigate the sources of invalid activity, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
+Account suspension gives you time to investigate the sources of invalid traffic, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
 Suspensions are unappealable.
 We recommend learning how to segment your traffic to help you best understand, monitor, and evaluate the traffic to your site.
-This may also help you identify sources of invalid activity.
+This may also help you identify sources of invalid traffic.
 For more information visit our Ad Traffic Quality Resource Center.

-To help you understand the possible reasons that publishers may have their accounts suspended for invalid activity, we’ve outlined the most common reasons below.
+To help you understand the possible reasons that publishers may have their accounts suspended for invalid traffic, we’ve outlined the most common reasons below.
 Note that this is not a complete list, but the top causes.